Learn more about wetlands, their conservation and the provincial programs that help protect and restore them.

 - A Place to Grow: Growth Plan for the Greater Golden Horseshoe

-Regulations under the Conservation Authorities Act prohibit certain activities within wetlands.
+Regulations under the Conservation Authorities Act prohibit certain activities in and around wetlands without permission from a conservation authority.

 Wetlands are ranked to determine whether they should receive special protection as “provincially significant”.
 Significance is determined by the Ontario Wetland Evaluation System.